openvinotoolkit/open_model_zoo/models/public/aclnet/aclnet.md

 You can download models and if necessary convert them into Inference Engine format using the OpenVINO™ [Model Downloader and other automation tools](../../../tools/downloader/README.md) as shown in the examples below.

-An example of using Model Downloader
+An example of using the Model Downloader:
 ```
 python3 downloader.py --name <model_name>
 ```